ooni/spec/backends/bk-003-collector.md

 2. MUST fail with `4xx` if the request is not compliant with its policies.

-3. MUST fail with `5xx` if it cannot generate the report ID (see below) or if any other implementation dependent operation fails.
+3. MUST fail with `5xx` if it cannot generate the report ID (see below) or in case of other failures.

 4. otherwise MUST return a `200` response with the body described below.